mraheigvd/Teaching-HEIGVD-RES-2018-Labo-SMTP/README.md

 emails are sent (without actually sending them) and to see what they look like.
 It provides a web interface that displays which emails were sent and shows you what the contents of those emails are.

-In order to facilitate the use we have generated a docker image that you can run by :
+In order to facilitate the use we have build a docker image that you can run by :

 ```
 docker run -p 2525:25 -p 8080:8282 mraheigvd/mailrobot-mock